MassOS-Linux/MassOS/installation-guide.md

 # Release Notes
 This is the development version of MassOS.
 It contains the upcoming changes for the next version of MassOS, however it is subject to change before the final release:

-- Added acpi, AppStream, Baobab, dmidecode, laptop-detect, lm-sensors.
+- Added acpi, AppStream, Baobab, dmidecode, laptop-detect, libimobiledevice, lm-sensors.
 - Added HP printer support in CUPS (HPLIP).
 - Added scanning capability (SANE).
 - Added a wrapper tool to generate an initramfs: `mkinitramfs`.